The US power industry is comprised of four main segments:

 Onshore Generation Facilities

-State law will be the primary authority for the construction and operation of onshore generation facilities.
+State law is the primary authority for the construction and operation of onshore generation facilities.
 Applicable laws generally take the form of:

 In the third category, various state environmental review acts (or mini-NEPAs) apply, which generally resemble the federal NEPA.
 If a federal permit is involved and the project may result in discharge into waters of the USA, a Clean Water Act (CWA) Section 401 Water Quality Certification will be necessary.

 Projects may also implicate federal authority.
-Specifically, where onshore projects involve federal lands, authorisation from the United States Department of Interior (DOI), Bureau of Land Management (BLM) or United States Forest Service may be required.
-Depending on potential impacts, involvement by various consulting agencies may be necessary under the Endangered Species Act, Migratory Bird Treaty Act, Bald and Golden Eagle Protection Act, and the Clean Water Act.
+Specifically, where onshore projects involve federal lands, authorisation from the United States Department of Interior (DOI) Bureau of Land Management (BLM) or United States Forest Service may be required.
+Depending on potential impacts, involvement by various consulting agencies may be necessary under the Endangered Species Act, Migratory Bird Treaty Act, Bald and Golden Eagle Protection Act, and the CWA.
 Where federal action is involved, environmental review under NEPA will also be necessary.